-For the Akan people, preparation for the ascent of the king to the throne, was a long spiritual ceremony that was made in the greatest secrecy.
-It is said that the secret was to protect the future king of evil spirits.
+For the Akan people, preparation for the ascent of the King to the throne it was a long spiritual ceremony that was made in the greatest secrecy.
+It is said that the secret was to protect the future King of evil spirits.

 On this painting, as the tradition requires, the brother of the dead King who is in charge of the dressing of his nephew for the great ceremony.

 In the bottom, two servants, one carrying the King’s crown, the other jewelry, they await the call of their elder to bring him ornaments.

 On the wall of the hut, a mask depicting the greatness of Queen-mothers giving an approving look to the new King.